-4. Dancing Dear Baking Company – Sweet Home Gifts
+4. Dancing Deer Baking Company – Sweet Home Gifts

 Dancing Deer donates 35% of the retail price of Sweet Home goodies & gifts directly to scholarships as a pathway out of poverty to economic self-sufficiency.
 Each Sweet Home Gift includes dark chocolate cookies in the shape of a house and is packaged in a book-like box, which includes a story about homeless families.
 By raising awareness and exposing the need, Sweet Home gift givers can help turn cookie houses into real houses!

 With a full roster of plant-based natural bath and body care gift sets, you’re sure to find the perfect holiday gift for the special someone in your life.
 With a core belief that access to soap and water is a basic human right, EO provides ongoing donations of bulk soap to transitional housing facilities and shelters in the San Francisco Bay area.
 In such locations where amenities are in short supply and stress is rampant, the soothing impact of aromatherapy and cleanliness can be acute.